brunorrboaretto/distinguishing_brain_states/README.md

 We analyze both raw and post-processed data considering only the alpha-band frequency which is known to be important for resting states in the brain.

-*To ensure proper attribution, It would be greatly appreciated if you could kindly cite our paper <code>DOI:10.1016/j.chaos.2023.113453</code> if you choose to use our code on Github.
+*To ensure proper attribution, It would be greatly appreciated if you could kindly cite our paper <code>DOI:10.1016/j.chaos.2023.113453</code>.
 Thank you for considering our work!*

 ## Preparing the data: